-Since becoming the member of royal family in 2011, Duchess of Cambridge has became the Patron of charities and organisation that runs the causes close to Catherine’s heart – Art, Tennis, Child care and Mental Health.
+Since becoming the member of the Royal Family in 2011, Duchess of Cambridge has become the Patron of charities and organisation that runs the causes close to Catherine’s heart – Art, Tennis, Child care and Mental Health.
 Duchess has fewer number of patronages so that she can work closely with all the charities and organisations while raising her young family.
 Patronages are not for a lifetime, they are usually for a few years and then reviewed again.
 But so far Duchess has not dropped any of her patronages since taken up.
 Nursing Now 2020 campaign is the only one of her patronage that will end in 2020 as the campaign was scheduled to end in 2020.

 Action for Children runs over 400 projects for some of the UK’s most vulnerable and excluded children and young people.
 Catherine took the patronage in 2016 December.
 Founded in 1868, the charity supports vulnerable and neglected children and young people, and their families, throughout the UK.
 They help with family support, foster care, adoption, child neglect, and disability respite therapy.

 Established in 2007 after merging three addiction charities Action on Addiction, the Chemical Dependency Centre, and Clouds – Action on Addiction is a charity which takes action to disarm addiction through research, prevention, treatment, family support, professional education and training.
 The charity has treatment and rehabilitation facilities across England.

 Duchess took over the patronage of All England Lawn Tennis and Croquet Club from Her Majesty in December 2016.
 All England Club is the tennis club where the Wimbledon Tennis Tournament is held every year.
 It is located in Wimbledon.
 Duchess an amateur tennis player supports club’s initiative to promote tennis among youngsters.

-The Anne Freud Centre is UK children’s mental health charity.
+The Anne Freud Centre is a UK children’s mental health charity.
 The Centre offers a wide range of services i.e. therapy, support, training to children, families and schools.
-They provide training to mental health professionals and carry out research.
+They provide training for mental health professionals and carry out research.